“–That’s not fair!” The little young voice was filled with a mix of annoyance and disappointment.

 The man watched her run down the corridor and out the back door towards the field, then turned towards the silent teacher.

 “–You know, Emma… she really IS my best player.
-We need on the team.”
+We need her on the team.”
 Then left, closing the door behind him.

 The teacher looked out the window towards the field.
 Deep within her heart, another long-forgotten little girl watched with envious eyes, and silently cried.